tsalkakis-d/codegrid/README.md

 			A channel object.
             If an error occured in channel creation, channel.error holds the error details.

-		- __.emit__(channel[,message])
+		- __.message__(channel[,message])
 			- __Purpose__
 			Sends a data message to a channel
 			- __Usage__
-				- .emit(channel) sends an empty data message to a channel.
+				- .message(channel) sends an empty data message to a channel.
 Channel should allow only empty data messages.
-            	- .emit(channel,message) sends a data object to a channel.
+            	- .message(channel,message) sends a data object to a channel.
 Data object must be valid according to the channel structure.
 			- __Arguments__
             	- [__channel__]
             	The channel to send the data.